preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 }
 ```

-Fast Inverse Square Root is one of the most famous algorithms in the world.
+Fast Inverse Square Root is one of the most famous algorithms in game development.
 But what makes it so iconic?
 How does the algorithm work?
 And where does `0x5f3759df` come from?
-All will be answered in this simple blog post.
+All will be answered in this "simple" blog post.

 ## Why is this algorithm so iconic?

-It's not often that you see swear words in official source code.
+It's not often that you see swear words in official, [public source code](https://github.com/id-Software/Quake-III-Arena/blob/dbe4ddb10315479fc00086f08e25d968b4b43c49/code/game/q_math.c#L552).
 And doing division without a single division operator!
 How's that even possible?!

 The algorithm was originally found in the source code of Quake III Arena, attributed to the iconic John Carmack however it was later discovered to predate the game.